root-project/root/gui/cefdisplay/Readme.md

 CEF under Linux uses X11 functionality and therefore requires configured display and running X11 server On the long run there is hope, that CEF introduces true headless mode - chromium itself [already supports it](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md).

+There is [PR to compile CEF without X11](https://bitbucket.org/chromiumembedded/cef/issues/2296/linux-add-ozone-mus-support-as-an) - probably it will be merged in the master soon.

 There is simple workaround for this problem.
 One could use [Xvfb](https://en.wikipedia.org/wiki/Xvfb) as X11 server.